-- 5. To turn off all LEDs except the Power LED, select the Turn off all LEDs except Power LED radio button. - 6.
+- 5. To disable blinking, select the Disable blinking on Internet LED, LAN LED, Wireless LED and USB LED when data traffic is detected radio button. - 6.
+To turn off all LEDs except the Power LED, select the Turn off all LEDs except Power LED radio button. - 7.
 Click the Apply button.